2qx/vermont.cool/no-pox/README.md

 - The virus can also spread on surfaces (or objects) contaminated by scabs or fluid from sores.

-- The smallpox virus can survive on surfaces for months.
+- The smallpox virus can survive on surfaces (and scabs) for months.

+- A person remains contagious until the last scab falls off.

 - Rigorous mask wearing and disinfection protocols can help prevent the spread of smallpox.

 <figure>
   <img src="./blisters.jpg" alt="an image of smallpox blisters">
-  <figcaption>Smallpox blisters on arm.</figcaption>
+  <figcaption>Smallpox blisters on an arm.</figcaption>
 </figure>